 I can see the city now.

 That was a month ago.
 Now, far away in L1, the Shard had already cleared off from the surrounding vapor, lights from its cells are now flickering from temperature gradient, instead of being scattered by acid droplets in the air.
-"It stands.."
+"It still stands.."
 I thought to myself while my eyes are gradually taking in more details of the city, just like zooming in on the cellular structure of my plants.

 The city is clear as ever now, even the Ruins and the desert can be seen.
 Usually they are covered by heavy smug and accumulated toxic fallout.
 The power of the storm seems to have wiped out everything outside the Barrier and washed off all the dust, showing the actual sand dunes underneath.